-You are cordially invited to attend the 2008 Annual Meeting of Shareholders of ImmunoGen, Inc. to be held on Wednesday, November 12, 2008 beginning at 11:00 a.m., local time, at our offices, 830 Winter Street, Waltham, Massachusetts.
+You are cordially invited to attend the 2010 Annual Meeting of Shareholders of ImmunoGen, Inc. to be held on Tuesday, November 16, 2010 beginning at 11:00 a.m., local time, at our offices, 830 Winter Street, Waltham, Massachusetts.

 The accompanying Notice of Annual Meeting of Shareholders and proxy statement describe the matters that will be presented at our annual meeting.
-The agenda for the meeting includes proposals to elect eight members to our Board of Directors and to increase the number of shares issuable pursuant to our 2006 Employee, Director and Consultant Equity Incentive Plan.
-The Board of Directors recommends that you vote FOR the election of its slate of directors and FOR the proposed increase in the number of shares issuable under our 2006 Plan.
+The agenda for the meeting includes proposals to elect nine members to our Board of Directors, to increase the number of shares issuable pursuant to our 2006 Employee, Director and Consultant Equity Incentive Plan, and to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2011.
+The Board of Directors recommends that you vote FOR the election of its slate of directors, FOR the proposed increase in the number of shares issuable under our 2006 Plan, and FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.